babolForFun/PYTHON-renameListfile/README.md

 # PYTHON-renameListfile
-Rename all the file inside a folder

-Python script to rename all the file adding timestamp as prefix
+Python script to rename all the file adding timestamp as prefix.
+Usefull if you have to merge library of photo files with the same name.

 ### Version
 1.0.0